Gregor Hayter

 Gregor Hayter (born 13 August 1976 in Scotland) is a Scottish former rugby union player who played for Glasgow Warriors at the Lock position.
 He also previously played for Caledonia Reds and Edinburgh Rugby.

 He also spent five years in Italy playing for Crociati Parma Rugby FC and Rugby Viadana.

 He also played for Newbury, Rotherham Titans and played and coached Sheffield Tigers.

 He played for England Counties XV and Scotland at age grade.

-He now works as an Electrical Technician.
+He now works offshore as an electrical technician.